w-frank/w-frank.github.io/content/stm32-blink.md

 /* USER CODE END 3 */
 ```

-5. Build the program and download it to the board.
+Build the program and download it to the board.
 You should see the green LED
 flashing every 1 second.

+You probably already guessed it but the ```HAL_Delay()``` function pauses the execution
+of the program for a given number of milliseconds (500 ms in the code above).
+Adjusting this will speed up or slow down the blinking of the LED.